danielbentes/BMAD-METHOD/docs/getting-started/installation.md

 # Installation & Behavioral Setup

 Transform your AI interactions through scientific behavioral optimization.
-This guide will install BMAD Method and activate all behavioral enhancement components.
+This guide will install BMAD Method v3.0 and activate all behavioral enhancement components including context management and intelligent workflows.

 ## 🎯 What You'll Activate